-Check "Disable", "Mixed" or "G-only" to make the wireless LAN function active or select to support 11b/11g mixed mode or 11g only.
+Check "Enable" or "Disable" to make the wireless LAN function active or inactive.

-- SSID As the acronym for Service Set Identifier, ESSID is the unique name shared among all clients and Wireless Broadband Router in a same wireless network.
-The ESSID must be identical for all points and must not exceed 32 characters. - • - WEP As the acronym for Wired Equivalent Privacy, WEP is an encryption mechanism used to protect your wireless data communications.
-WEP uses a combination of 64-bit/128-bit keys to encrypt data that is transmitted between all points in a wireless network to insure data security.
+SSID:As the acronym for Extend Service Set Identifier, ESSID is the unique name shared among all clients and Wireless Broadband Router in a same wireless network.
+The ESSID must be identical for all points and must not exceed 32 characters.

+Channel: Select the appropriate channel number from the drop-down.
+The permissible channels are different from Regulatory Domains.
+Make sure that all nodes in the same wireless LAN network use the same channel, or the channel usage is automatic when a connection between client and access point are made.
+WEP: As the acronym for Wired Equivalent Privacy, WEP is an encryption mechanism used to protect your wireless data communications.
+WEP uses a combination of

+64-bit/128-bit keys to encrypt data that is transmitted between all points in a wireless network to insure data security.
 To code/decode the data transmission, all points must use the identical key.
-To make the WEP encryption active or inactive, select "Mandatory" or "Disable". - WEP Key Setting As the WEP is active, click the button of "WEP Key Setting" to go to the setting page.
+To make the WEP encryption active or inactive, select "Mandatory" or "Disable".

+WEP Key Setting:As the WEP is active, click the button of "WEP Key Setting" to go to the setting page.
 Select "64Bit" or "128Bit" encryption algorithm from the drop-down list.
-There are two ways to generate WEP key: - 1.
-Passphrase Enter a alphanumeric text string in this column then click "Generate" button, and four 64-bit or 128-bit encryption key will be created automatically. - 2.
-You can enter the WEP key manually.
+There are two ways to generate WEP key:

+Passphrase Enter a alphanumeric text string in this column then click "Generate" button, and four 64-bit encryption key will be created automatically.
+Note that only one 128-bit key will be generated in 128-bit encryption mode.

-You may need to enter the WEP key manually in case to join the existing wireless network.
+Manually You may need to enter the WEP key manually in case to join the existing wireless network.
 However, if not, the Pass phrase method is recommended.
 If you are not sure which way to use, check with your network administrator.

-• Default TX Key Select one of the four keys to be the encryption key you are going to use in the wireless network.
+Default TX Key Select one of the four keys to be the encryption key you are going to use in the wireless network.
 To be sure that all the points in a same wireless network have to have the same encryption key.